 For the three months ended June 30, 2005 and 2004, our income from operations, which includes depreciation and amortization expense and asset impairment charges but excludes interest expense, was \$110 million and \$15 million, respectively, and for the six months ended June 30, 2005 and 2004, our income from operations was \$161 million and \$190 million, respectively.
-We had operating margins of 8% and 1% for the three months ended June 30, 2005 and 2004, respectively.
+We had operating margins of 8% and 1% for the three months ended June 30, 2005 and 2004, respectively, and 6% and 8% for the six months ended June 30, 2005 and 2004, respectively.
 The increase in income from operations and operating margins from the three months ended June 30, 2004 compared to 2005 was principally due to approximately \$85 million recorded in special charges for the three months ended June 30, 2004 as part of the terms set forth in memoranda of understanding regarding settlement of the consolidated Federal Class Action and Federal Derivative Action which did not recur in 2005.
 See "- Legal Proceedings."
 The decrease in income from operations and operating margins from the six months ended June 30, 2004 compared to 2005 was principally due to the one-time gain as a result of the sale of certain cable systems in Florida, Pennsylvania, Maryland, Delaware and West Virginia to Atlantic Broadband Finance, LLC of approximately \$106 million, recognized in the six months ended June 30, 2004, offset by \$85 million recorded in special charges discussed above.